-Scientists warned not to handle bats to prevent passing COVID-19 to millions of North America flying mammals | CBC News
+Scientists warned not to handle bats to prevent passing COVID-19 to millions of North American flying mammals | CBC News

 "It's very important to keep it in reserves for our frontline public health people.
 So that's also one of the reasons we're recommending not handling bats at the moment," Willis said.

-The new coronavirus may not hurt a healthy North American bat, Willis said.
+The novel coronavirus may not hurt a healthy North American bat, Willis said.
 As highly social creatures that congregate in huge numbers, bats have evolved very strong immune systems that can tolerate the presence of many pathogens, including a number of coronaviruses, he said.

-Nonetheless, Willis and colleagues at the University of Saskatchewan found evidence the new coronavirus could harm North American bats already weakened by white-nose syndrome, a fungal disease of that has killed millions of bats on this continent.
+Nonetheless, Willis and colleagues at the University of Saskatchewan found evidence the new coronavirus could harm North American bats already weakened by white-nose syndrome, a fungal disease that has killed millions of bats on this continent.

 "We looked at levels of the naturally occurring coronavirus that our little brown bats carry around.
-It doesn't make us sick, it doesn't appear to make the bat sick, but when we looked at bats that were suffering from white-nose syndrome, they were expressing about 60 times as much virus as healthy controlled bats," Willis said.
+It doesn't make us sick, it doesn't appear to make the bat sick.
+But when we looked at bats that were suffering from white-nose syndrome, they were expressing about 60 times as much virus as healthy, controlled bats," Willis said.
 "That's a bit of a worry."

 The transmission of viruses from animals to people is a consequence of wildlife habitat loss, where human development pushes into what used to be natural areas, Willis said.

 Wildlife markets that confine stressed animals within a small space present a perfect opportunity for pathogens to jump from one species to another, he said.

-This risk is also increased by climate change, as animals move into environments that were once inhospitable to them, he added.
+This risk is also increased by climate change, as animals move into environments that were once inhospitable to them.

 Willis is encouraging Canadians in rural areas to help researchers keep track of bat populations, especially now that the pandemic has sidelined biologists.

-"Now that we're not able to go out and do fieldwork, it would be amazing if people can help us count their bats," he said, noting the mammals are starting to emerge from their hibernacula, which include bat houses on private property.
+"Now that we're not able to go out and do fieldwork, it would be amazing if people can help us count their bats," he said, noting the mammals are starting to emerge from their hibernacula, which include bat houses on private properties.

 "That's something people can do.
 And it's really fun to do with your kids as a science project, [for] your home schooling."

-Willis warned rural residents not to violate public-health advisories against travel or to wander on to other people's property.
-Bat biologists maintain a citizen-science website at batwatch.ca.
+Willis warned rural residents not to violate public-health advisories against travel or to wander onto other people's property.

 Comments